 Make a complete copy before mailing your application to USCIS, following the instructions on its website.

 Several months later, you will be notified when to appear for a personal interview at your local USCIS office.
 During that interview, a USCIS officer will review your application and approve or deny your citizenship.

 You will need to show that you can speak and read in English.
 If you aren't already comfortable with this, taking a class at a local adult school may help.
 To focus on the key vocabulary, see the Study Materials for the English Test page of the USCIS website.

 You will also need to study a list of questions in preparation for the exam on U.S. history and government.
 Unless you qualify for a waiver (based on age or disability), you will need to answer 60% of these correctly in order to pass the exam.
 See the Study Materials for the Civics Test page of the USCIS website to find these questions and various means of studying them.

 At your interview, a USCIS officer will review your application and ask you various questions from Form N-400.
 This serves a dual purpose: to confirm your eligibility and to test your knowledge of spoken English.
-The officer will also ask you to write a sentence in English, and ask you up to ten questions from the 100 that you studied.
-(If you answer the first six correctly, the test will stop there!)
+The officer will also ask you to write a sentence in English, and ask you questions from the list that you studied.

-If you are approved, you will be scheduled for a swearing-in ceremony.
+If approved by USCIS, you will be scheduled for a swearing-in ceremony.
 You are not a citizen until you are sworn in.